 That will make it easier for satisfied customers to spread the word, particularly about the wonderful experience they had while renting your Airbnb.
 You will receive more bookings.

 The Limited Liability Company (LLC) is the legal entity of choice for the majority of hosts.
 An LLC is a good choice for an Airbnb rental because it safeguards your personal assets.
 If you are a real estate investor who owns a personal residence as well as multiple Airbnb rentals, you can combine the rentals into a single LLC.
+You can appoint a Northwest Registered Agent to handle all business formation processes and the paperwork related to your LLC business.

 You, like everyone else who owns real estate, will have to pay real estate taxes.
 You'll also have to pay sales tax and a local occupancy tax (also known as a hotel tax).